|Ordered||25 Sep 1939|

 30 Jun 1942

-The sinking of U-158: On 29 June, U-158 had captured several confidential documents during the sinking of the Everalda south-southwest of Bermuda.
-Rostin reported details about them to the BdU and his lengthy wireless signals were picked up by Allied stations, allowing them to pinpoint the position of the U-boat by radio direction finding.
-In the afternoon on 30 June, a PBM-3C Mariner flying boat (VP-74 USN/P-1, pilot Lt Richard E. Schreder) on anti-submarine patrol from Bermuda was redirected to the area, picked up a radar contact while flying in low clouds and completely surprised the U-boat on the surface by diving out of the sun, dropping two depth charges that detonated directly underneath the stern and caused her to sink immediately, leaving behind a large field of wreckage and oil.
-All 54 crew members and two prisoners taken from Everalda were lost.
+The sinking of U-158: U-158 had captured several confidential documents during the sinking of the Everalda SSW of Bermuda on 29 June.
+Rostin reported information from them to the BdU and his lengthy wireless signals were picked up by Allied stations, allowing them to pinpoint the position of the U-boat by radio direction finding.
+In the afternoon of 30 June a PBM-3C Mariner flying boat (VP-74 USN/P-1, pilot Lt Richard E. Schreder) on anti-submarine patrol from Bermuda was redirected to the area, picked up a radar contact while flying in low cloud, and completely surprised the U-boat on the surface by diving out of the sun, dropping two depth charges that detonated directly underneath the stern and caused her to sink immediately, leaving behind a large field of wreckage and oil.
+All 54 U-boat crew and two prisoners taken from Everalda were lost.

 1 recorded attack on this boat.